suissard/onbouge/doc/02_installation.md

     Once the `.env` file is configured, you can start the application using Docker Compose.

     ```bash
-    docker-compose up -d
+    **First Time Setup:**
+    If this is your first time running the project, use the setup script.
+It handles dependency installation, container startup, admin account creation, and schema installation.

+    ```bash
+    npm run setup
     ```

+    **Regular Startup:**
+    For subsequent runs, you can simply start the containers:

+    ```bash
+    npm run start
+    ```

-    This command will:
+    These commands will:
-    *   Pull the necessary Docker images.
+    *   Pull/Build necessary Docker images.
-    *   Build the custom services.
-    *   Start all the containers in the background (`-d` flag).
+    *   Start all containers in the background.
-    *   On the first run, the `strapi` service will initialize a new Strapi project if one doesn't exist.

 ## Accessing the Services